ga-wdi-curriculum/angular-directives/readme.md

 I still see the `console.log` happening, but that's it.

-If you want your directive to be availble as any of the four options, you add `restrict:'MACE'` to your directive, and you can use any combination in between.
+If you want your directive to be available as any of the four options, you add `restrict:'MACE'` to your directive, and you can use any combination in between.

 ##### I mentioned that by default Angular lets you use a custom directive as an element or an attribute.
 This means the default value of `restrict` is what?